 Complex of Inferiority

-Due to its deep roots that it takes at the personal level, the complex has developed specific psychological nature and can be either ‘apparent’ or ‘hidden’.
+The complex can be either ‘apparent’ or ‘hidden’.
 Its common features can be listed as follows:

 • Careless attitude to one`s self;

 • Ungrounded self-restriction, which, in grave cases, might grow into auto-deprivation and self-torturing;